fsharp/fsharp.org/use/ios/index.md

 2. Create a new Project, select "F#" and then the kind of application you want.

 You can now create a new F# iOS app, e.g. an "iPad Single View Application".
 See the [Apps and Games](/apps-and-games) section for more information on getting going with F# iOS development.
 Report problems to the [F# Open Source Group email list](http://fsharp.github.com/fsharp) and/or Xamarin.

-#### Building F# Language Binding for Xamarin Studio from source

-Check out https://github.com/fsharp/fsharpbinding.git to $fsbind, then:

-    cd $fsbind/monodevelop
-    sh configure.sh
-    make

-That produces ```$fsbind/pack/X.Y.Z/local/Debug/MonoDevelop.FSharpBinding_X.Y.Z.mpack```.
-Open Xamarin Studio, and from Xamarin Studio --> Addin Manager and install this using  _Install from file_.